MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Prepare_Alert_Policies.md

 Perform the following steps to assign Lynne Robbins the Compliance Data Administrator role group, which includes the Compliance Administrator role.

+1. At the end of Lab 1, you were logged into LON-CL2.
+This lab will use LON-CL1.  <br/>

+  Switch to **LON-CL1**.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+2. On LON-CL1, you should still be logged in as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. After finishing the previous lab, you should still be in the **Microsoft 365 admin center** in your browser.
 In the left-hand navigation pane, select **Show all**, and then under the **Admin centers** group, select **Security**.